hoftherose/ChatGPTCapstoneProject/README.md

 ### Checking potential answers
 Now you have everything you need, find a question you think you can answer and send it to post:/api/v1/answers/{question_id}.
 ChatGPT should tell you if you are correct, as well as some observations that can help if you got it wrong, or to get a more complete answer.

+## What we can improve.
+* Error handling: It was originally planned, but at the end I didn't have time.
+* API optimization: Since assistants were used we were forced into a more expensive model.
+Finding ways to reduce price, most of the prices comes from the fact that the documents you upload can be quite large, but hopefully there may be ways to optimize.
+* Multi-users/Multi-tenant: More users would mean not having to create as many assistants for each users.
+* UI: Swagger is fine for showing the functionallity but a front end would be simple enough and can go far.
+* Scalability: Did not make this async due to it being easier, but it might be more friendly due to how long some of the requests take.

+## Things I feel we got right.
+* Question creation: The questions are actually pretty useful for studying and chatgpt is pretty good at not repeating questions.
+* Answer verification: From testing, answers are well "graded", being able to find incomplete answers, giving suitable explanations and providing more detailed solutions even when you are right.